webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 corresponds to `location(0)` in our `Vertex` struct. `offset: 0` says the data for this attribute starts at byte 0 in the vertex buffer.
 Finally `format:
 'float32x2'` says we want WebGPU to pull the data out of the buffer as two 32bit floating point numbers.
-Note the `attributes` property is the same entity pictured in the [simplified draw diagram](webgpu-fundamentals.html#a-draw-diagram) from the first article.
+(Note: the `attributes` property is shown in the [simplified draw diagram](webgpu-fundamentals.html#a-draw-diagram) from the first article).

 We need to change the usages of the buffer holding vertex data from `STORAGE` to `VERTEX` and remove it from the bind group.